rolandweber/Pityoulish/README.md

 First exercise, sockets+TLV: Home programming.
 Feedback from a few students: too easy, we wanted to do more.
 I asked whether the exercise would have been easy enough to do it in-class.
 Response: yes.

 Second exercise, Java RMI: In-class.
 Groups of two, everybody tried, most failed.
 Many were unfamiliar with Java programming.
 Some didn't know how to interpret stack traces.
 Others couldn't get their IDE to generate an executable JAR.
-Some loaded the server JAR into the same IDE project at the client JAR, totally messing up the client-server boundary.
-In consequence, one group created their own server-side objects instead of calling my server.
+Some loaded the server JAR into the same IDE project as the client JAR, totally messing up the client-server boundary.
+Consequently, one group instantiated their own server-side objects instead of calling my server.
 Feedback: Still way too much information to digest during the exercise.

+For 2016,
 I created the [Pityoulish](https://github.com/rolandweber/pityoulish) project and wrote the Tutorial.
 It will help students to set up their development environment and learn the basic steps for debugging at home, before the first classroom exercise.

 ### before 2015